 1. Do you need a permit?

-Before embarking on any construction project, you should always check with your local city building department to see if you need a permit.
-Now, pergolas often do not since they are not actual full outdoor rooms or buildings with no walls and and a fairly incomplete roof.
-However, some cities have stricter rules than others, especially in areas where severe weather is a factor so the first thing you need to do is check on your local rules for permits.
-Attached pergolas tend to need them more and anytime you decide to add any kind of electrical wiring, such as for a ceiling fan or outdoor lights you will almost definitely need approval first.
+Although pergolas often do not need approval, since they are not truly complete outdoor buildings, some cities have stricter rules than others – especially in areas where severe weather is a factor – so the first thing you need to do is check with your local codes for permits.
+Anytime you decide to add any kind of electrical wiring, such as for a ceiling fan or outdoor lights you will almost definitely need approval first.
 Don’t do anything without checking!
 You don’t want to have to tear things down or make expensive adjustments later.

 2. Check all utilities before you dig!